brianc/node-postgres/README.md

 - version of postgres
 - smallest possible snippet of code to reproduce the problem

 You can also follow me [@briancarlson](https://twitter.com/briancarlson) if that's your thing.
-I try to always announce noteworthy changes & developments with node-postgres on twitter.
+I try to always announce noteworthy changes & developments with node-postgres on Twitter.

 ### Professional Support